 Add even more features with WooCommerce WordPress extensions

 WooCommerce is hugely powerful straight out of the box, but sometimes you’ll have complex requirements for your site, which the plugin can’t handle.
 In that case, you’ll want to choose from one of the huge selection of free and premium extensions.
+There are also specialist WooCommerce extension shops, such as our friends at Barn2.

 There’s a lot to choose from: from additional payment providers, to complex shipping arrangements, accounting, inventory, and marketing – it’s all there.